PatchworkSecurity/cleansweep/README.md

 ### Usage

-This server requires a Patchwork API key.
+This service requires a Patchwork API key.

 _**Note:**_ Replace **your_api_key** with the key you received from sign up